mattrussell2/15-docker/README.md

 ## pull-backup
 pull-backup will pull a backup of your code from the homework server.
-If something goes wrong on your local system and you lose some/all files for an assignment:
+If something goes wrong on your local system and you lose your files for an assignment:

 1. Open your development container.
 2. ssh to the homework server (step 4 above) and navigate to your files.
 3. Open the files and verify that they have the correct contents.
-You'll likely want to use `nano`, `emacs`, or `vim` for this.
-Look up how to quickly use these editors.
-You can also use the unix `cat`, `more`, or `less` commands to quickly peek at the files.
+You can use the unix `cat`, `more`, or `less` commands to quickly peek at the files - or you can use `nano`, `emacs`, or `vim` for this - google how these are used.
 4. Once you've verified that the files are what you want, exit from the homework server.
 5. Run the command `pull-backup hwname`.